Dynamoid/dynamoid/README.markdown

 Dynamoid is an ORM for Amazon's DynamoDB for Ruby applications.
 It provides similar functionality to ActiveRecord and improves on Amazon's existing [HashModel](http://docs.amazonwebservices.com/AWSRubySDK/latest/AWS/Record/HashModel.html) by providing better searching tools, native association support, and a local adapter for offline development.

+DynamoDB is not like other document-based databases you might know, and is very different indeed from relational databases.
+It sacrifices anything beyond the simplest relational queries and transactional support to provide a fast, cost-efficient, and highly durable storage solution.
+If your database requires complicated relational queries and transaction support, then this modest Gem cannot provide them for you, and neither can DynamoDB.
+In those cases you would do better to look elsewhere for your database needs.

+But if you want a fast, scalable, simple, easy-to-use database (and a Gem that supports it) then look no further!

 ## Warning!

 I'm still working on this gem a lot.
 It only provides .where(arguments) in its criteria chaining so far.
 More is coming though!